wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 * <strong>Integration Studio</strong> is used to create components that integrate with third-party systems and microservices.
 Developers use Visual Studio to code integration components with a standard .NET C# compiler.
 The generated DLLs are sent to the Platform Server.

 * <strong>LifeTime</strong> automates DevOps processes to enable a centralized management of authentication permissions and deploys within <strong>environments</strong> from development to QA and production —- on the cloud or on-premises.
-LifeTime does a dependency analysis across environments to be sure the deployment will not impact the applications running on the destination environment.
+LifeTime performs dependency analysis across environments to ensure that deployments will not impact the applications running on the destination environment.

    All applications built with OutSystems are automatically instrumented to collect runtime monitoring information.
 So, with LifeTime, it is possible to monitor the performance of apps and take action even before users notice an application is slow.